-The following are notes taken from the February 27, 2014 Cultural Roundtable meeting
+The following are the notes taken from the June 26, 2014 Cultural Roundtable meeting.

 • Andrew Redden

 • Ian Acton